Mbed-TLS/mbedtls/README.rst

 - a more minimalistic configuration file is used by default
 - depending on the yotta target, features of mbed OS will be used in examples and tests

+The Make and CMake build systems create three libraries: libmbedcrypto, libmbedx509, and libmbedtls.
+Note that libmbedtls depends on libmbedx509 and libmbedcrypto, and libmbedx509 depends on libmbedcrypto.
+As a result, some linkers will expect flags to be in a specific order, for example the GNU linker wants `-lmbedtls -lmbedx509 -lmbedcrypto`.
+Also, when loading shared libraries using `dlopen()`, you'll need to load `libmbedcrypto` first, then `libmbedx509`, before you can load `libmbedtls`.

 Yotta
 -----